yogurt-foundation/yogurt-css-documentation/docs/core-concepts/utility.md

 ## Utility

+Meaning, creating a complex component from a bunch of small functional building blocks with the Yogurt CSS framework.

+Each utility property can be configured for different values such as `text size`, `spacing`.
+And also can be configured for `responsive` and have different `variants` such as `hover`, `focus`, `active`, and so on.

+### Writing Styles

-The idea of how utility mean or work in the Yogurt CSS framework.
+The idea of how utility is actually work in the Yogurt CSS framework.
 To get you to understand it in more comprehensive way, let have a look at below the two HTML and CSS writing examples.

-### Writing in Usual Way

 Usually, CSS is written in a separate CSS file with file extension `.css` or in a `<style>` tag inside of the `<head>` tag, or write CSS is inside of an HTML tag, using the style attribute as inline style.
 Like an example below: